 This, coupled with high breathability means that Emperor Masonry Paint will never peel or flake, as the moisture that is the primary cause of paint failure is prevented from building up inside the wall.
 The super hydrophobic surface that is created also means that surfaces stay looking like new long term thanks to self-cleaning properties.
 Not only is dirt repelled from the surface like water, preventing it from adhering to the wall, but any organic growth such as lichens and algae are discouraged, as the moisture this fungal growth requires isn't present.

 Emperor Masonry Paint is ideal for use on pebbledash for a number of reasons.
 Firstly, it helps protect pebbledash that is exposed to water seeping into the wall, by preventing this moisture from entering the render.
-This not only provides protected to previously damaged pebbledash, but also prevents any future damage to intact pebbledash and roughcast renders.
+This not only provides protected to previously damaged pebbledash, but also reduces the risk of any future damage to intact pebbledash and roughcast renders.
 Secondly, the self-cleaning properties of the paint ensure that the render stays clean and free from discolouration, which can be a big problem with textured renders such as roughcast and pebbledash due to their ability to hold dirt the small nooks and crannies.

 This ability to keep exterior walls clean and dry provides Emperor Masonry Paint with extremely high durability.
 Independent testing found after 25 years of weathering there were no signs of deterioration or performance of Emperor Masonry Paint, showing it will not only perform for 25 years but likely far exceed this.
 That is why Emperor Masonry Paint comes with a lifetime guarantee, ensuring its performance for decades to come.